mYoda/mYoda-swift-style-guide/Numeric and String Literals.md

 // These are explicitly type Int32.
 let x2: Int32 = 50
-let x3 = 50 as Int32

 // Without a more explicit type, y1 will be inferred as type String. let y1 = "a"

-// These are explicitly type Character. let y2: Character = "a" let y3 = "a" as Character
+// These are explicitly type Character. let y2: Character = "a"

-// These are explicitly type UnicodeScalar. let y4: UnicodeScalar = "a" let y5 = "a" as UnicodeScalar
+// These are explicitly type UnicodeScalar. let y4: UnicodeScalar = "a"

 func writeByte(_ byte: UInt8) {
   // ...